Unified lower bounds for interactive high-dimensional estimation under information constraints: Upper bounds

 \subsection{Our results}

-Our general lower bound, which we develop in~\cref{sec:general-bound}, takes the following form: Consider a collection of distributions $\{\p_z\}_{z\in\bool^\zdims}$ contained in the parametric family.
+Our main contribution is a general approach to establish lower bounds in distributed information-constrained parameter estimation.
+The setup is described in detail in~\cref{sec:setting} and is illustrated in~\cref{fig:model}.
+In short, independent samples $X^\ns=(X_1, \dots, X_\ns)$ are generated from an unknown distribution $\p$ from a parametric family $\cP_\Theta=\{\p_\theta, \theta\in \Theta\}$ of distributions.
+Only limited information $Y_i$ about datum $X_i$ is available to the algorithm.
+The goal is to estimate the underlying parameter $\theta$ associated with $\p$.
+Furthermore, we consider interactive estimation, wherein $Y_i$ can depend on $Y_1,\ldots, Y_{i-1}$.
+Our general lower bound, which we develop in~\cref{sec:general-bound}, takes the following form: Consider a collection of distributions $\{\p_z\}_{z\in\bool^\zdims}\subseteq \cP_\Theta$ contained in the parametric family.
 This collection represents a ``difficult subproblem'' that underlies the parametric estimation problem being considered; such constructions are often used when deriving information-theoretic lower bounds.
 Note that each coordinate of $z$ represents, in essence, a different ``direction'' of uncertainty for the parameter space.
-The difficulty of the estimation problem can be related to the difficulty of determining a randomly chosen $z$, denoted $Z$, by observing samples from $\p_z$. \newest{ Once $Z=z$ is fixed, $\ns$ independent samples $X^\ns=(X_1, ..., X_\ns)$ are generate from $\p_z$ and the limited information $Y_i$ about $X_i$ is passed to an estimator.}
+The difficulty of the estimation problem can be related to the difficulty of determining a randomly chosen $z$ (or most of the coordinates of $z$), denoted $Z$, by observing samples from $\p_z$.
+Once $Z=z$ is fixed, $\ns$ independent samples $X^\ns=(X_1, \dots, X_\ns)$ are generated from $\p_z$ and the limited information $Y_i$ about $X_i$ is passed to an estimator.